 Please read this document carefully for more detailed information about Enterprise, TNGL, and the transaction.
 Also, please see "Where You Can Find More Information" on page 39 for additional information about Enterprise on file with the Securities and Exchange Commission (the "SEC").
-We are mailing this information statement on or about June 14, 2000, to common unitholders of record at the close of business on June 12, 2000.
+We are mailing this information statement on or about , 2000, to common unitholders of record at the close of business on the date of this statement.